It’s an open-ended question of many facets that should be tailored to your specific employment scenario.

 You completed your internship and you’re ready for a formal position.
 You successfully completed your contract and you’re seeking a new assignment.
-You were part of a layoff, which put you back into the market.
+You were part of a layoff, which put you back on the market.
 You just graduated from coding school, a STEM program, or college and like Elmer Fudd, you’re hunting wabbits, (job hunting).

 The Not So Straightforward Scenarios

-You are currently employed but it’s not “Gucci” and you’ve come to hate something about your job, i.e. a tussle with your colleague, manager, or project.
+You are currently employed but it’s not “Gucci” and you’ve come to hate something about your job, i.e., a tussle with your colleague, manager, or project.
 Maybe, you were let go!
 We get it, no one likes work woes and if you’re struggling to get out of bed and into the office, we applaud you for taking the initiative for finding a better job fit.
 If you’re down and out for being let go, kudos for strapping up those laces and marching forward.

-Regardless of your scenario, the key is to never positon your response as fleeing a bad opportunity or situation, but rather moving to a better one.
+Regardless of your scenario, the key is to never position your response as fleeing a bad opportunity or situation, but rather moving to a better one.
 Otherwise, the direction of this crucial interview question can go wrong, especially if you’re focusing on and blaring all the wrongs about your current/former job.
 Coming off as negative will certainly rule you out.
 Tread lightly, because hiring managers like TSA, will be inquisitive about shady baggage with a nametag for Debbie Downer!
 They know that employee happiness is imperative to business.
-Studies have shown that happy employees are up to 20% more productive than unhappy employees are.
+Studies have shown that happy employees are up to 20% more productive than unhappy employees.

 Ok, you get it, stay positive; focus on the opportunity at hand and what you bring to the table, aside from your business attire and nice smile.
 Now what?

 - Don’t get stuck in a pickle; plan on spending more thought and time composing your response ahead of time.

 - Determine your work values and motivators by asking yourself the following: